ibm-cloud-docs/vpc/data-security.md

 For more information about choosing between Standard and Dedicated, see [About Standard and Dedicated {{site.data.keyword.keymanagementserviceshort}}](/docs/key-protect?topic=key-protect-about).

 The KMS stores your key and makes it available during volume and custom image encryption. {{site.data.keyword.keymanagementserviceshort}} provides FIPS 140-2 Level 3 compliance.
-Hyper Protect Crypto Services offers the highest level of security with FIPS 140-2 Level 4 compliance.
 Your key material is protected in transit (when it's transported) and at rest (when it is stored).

 Customer-managed encryption is available for custom images, boot volumes, and data volumes.
 When an instance is provisioned from an encrypted custom image, its boot volume is encrypted by using the image’s root key.
 You can also choose a different root key.
 Data volumes are encrypted by using root keys when you provision a virtual server instance or when you create a stand-alone volume.